-In the event of an emergency, please contact the director of the North County location, Jim Jump, at 636-627-6640.
-If the police, fire, or EMS are needed, please contact the Florissant Police Department at 314-831-7000 and the Florissant Valley Fire Protection District at 314-837-4894.
+In the event of an emergency, please contact the director of the North County location, Nathan Watson, at 636-949-4148.
+If the police, fire, or EMS are needed, please contact the

+Florissant Police Department at 314-831-7000 and the Florissant Valley Fire Protection District at 314-837-4894.
 If you need to report a crime that occurred at this site, please notify the location director, Florissant police, or the uniformed Lindenwood University security officer.
 Crimes may also be reported to on-site instructors.

-Title IX Coordinator: Kelly Moyich, Library and Academic Resources Center Suite 221, Lindenwood University main campus, 636-255-2275
+Title IX Coordinator: Paula Stewart, Evans Commons, Room 3030, Lindenwood University main campus, 636-255-2265.

-The facility does have uniformed security personnel present on site.
+The facility does not have uniformed security personnel present on site.
 There are no non-campus buildings or resident dorms on this property.
+A daily crime log is kept on location.